Omar-Hosni/custom-bot/README.md

 # NickBot

 NickBot is a conversational bot that simulates a business advisor named "Nick."
-It uses OpenAI's GPT API to generate responses and maintains a persistent conversation history in a `conversation.json` file.
+It uses OpenAI's GPT API, and Embedding to store and generate responses and maintains a persistent conversation history in a `conversation.json` file.

 ## Features

 - **Simulates Nick:** Nick is a B2B business advisor who provides strategic advice to users.
-- **Persistent Conversations:** Tracks and saves all user-bot interactions in `conversation.json`.
+- **Persistent Conversations:** Tracks and saves all unique user-bot and user-consultant interactions in `conversation.json`.
-- **Custom Responses:** Generates tailored responses based on the context of the conversation.
+- **Custom Responses:** Generates tailored responses based on the context of the conversation or from similar previous chats.

 ---